This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Pour enough oil into a heavy large saucepan to reach the depth of 1-2 inches.
+• Pour enough oil into a heavy large saucepan to reach the depth of 1-2 inches (2 cups oil recommended).
 Heat over medium heat to 350 degrees F.

-• Mix the flour, parsley, salt, and pepper in a large bowl.
-Working in small batches, toss the squid into the flour mixture to coat.
+• Mix the 1 cup all-purpose flour, 2 tablespoons dried Italian seasoning, 1 teaspoon salt, and 1 teaspoon black pepper in a large bowl.
+Working in small batches, toss the 1 pound clean squid with tentacles into the flour mixture to coat.
 Shake off as much excess flour as you can and set breaded calamari pieces on a plate.

 • Carefully add the squid to the oil and fry until crisp and very pale golden, about 3 minutes per batch.
 Using tongs or a slotted spoon, transfer the fried calamari to a paper-towel lined plate to drain.
 You may have to do this in several batches and add oil in between batches, as necessary.
-Do your best to maintain an oil temp around 350 degrees F.
+Continue to monitor oil temperature and do your best to maintain an oil temp around 350 degrees F by adjusting the heat, as needed.

 • Place the fried calamari and lemon wedges on a clean plate.
 Sprinkle with salt and pepper.
-Serve with the marinara sauce.
+Serve with 1 cup marinara sauce that has been warmed.

 calamari recipe